devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 5) bilateral pairs (differentiation).

-Some of these (2-5) are demonstrated for _C. elegans_ in [4].
+Some of these (points 2-5) are demonstrated for _C. elegans_ in [4].
 These cells connect according to a connection rule, which then influences later identity and activity in ways that either introduce asymmetry or reinforce symmetry.
 The can be modeled using a first-mover game as shown in [5].

-New World Networks can also utilize multiple connection rules simultaneously, in a way that allows for equilibrium shifts in the first-mover game theory model.
+New World Networks can also utilize multiple connection rules simultaneously, in a way that allows for equilibrium shifts in the first-mover game theory model [6].

 #### Comparisons with idealized networks: